Equipment for Seniors

 Elderly Medical Alert

-Who should use it: Individuals who are at risk for falls, especially those that live alone.
+Seniors who are at risk for falls, especially those that live alone.

-More information on Elderly Medical Alert
+More information on: Elderly Medical Alert

 Long Shoe Horn